Major spoilers for The Rise of Skywalker

 But J.J. made it very clear that he believed otherwise.
 It felt like he had this plan when he was making The Force Awakens that Rian Johnson didn’t follow.
 So J.J. spent a good chunk of the movie retconning The Last Jedi to TROS’ detriment to fit his own vision once more.
 My friend used the metaphor that J.J. started building a LEGO house.
 Rian added on top of the blocks already in place.
 Then J.J. saw that, took a baseball bat, smashed the LEGO house, and then build his own new house off to the side, ignoring the pieces of the first house.
 And then the Story Group just stood off to the side and watched him do it.
 And I had to agree with him.
 This was the feeling I had when watching TROS.

 I didn’t like feeling that Star Wars is ultimately about being a named special someone.
 That only a special person can save the galaxy.
-That was the worst Star Wars message I’ve ever gotten from any movie in this franchise.
-Even The Phantom Menace did it better.
-Though Padmé was an elected queen, she was still a fourteen-year-old girl with no superpowers who looked at people invading her planet and said “Not today, you jerks.”
+That was the least feeling Star Wars message I’ve ever gotten from any movie in this franchise.
+Even though Padmé was an elected queen, she was still a fourteen-year-old girl with no superpower who looked at people invading her planet and said “Not today, you jerk.”
 And she took up a pistol and fought, as queen, alongside her people.
-TROS just seemed to ignore all Star Wars that came before it so J.J. could do his own fever dream plot line.
+TROS just seemed to ignore all Star Wars that came before it so J.J. could do his own thing.

 Ben Solo’s death and what is the final message of the Skywalker family?